Vansitha/game-network-simulator/README.md

-# PROGRAM README

 # Program Description
-The program generates a simulation of a virtualized world from a file.
+Program generates a simulation of a virtualized world using an imput file provided at runtime.
-Various scenarios may be imported into the software to investigate diverse facets and aspects of the environment.
+Various scenarios can be imported into the software to investigate diverse facets and aspects of an environment.
+Use the three sample test files provided to explore the program or you can create and import your own test data following the format of the test files.

 # Version Information
 - Developed in Python 3.8.10 64-bit